-Every year, prizes worth €10,000 are awarded to young clinicians or biologists with less than 15 years’ postdoctoral experience who have contributed to achieving significant advances in public health priority areas.
-The candidates are spotted by local learned societies who partner with the Institute and its subsidiaries.
-These societies collaborate with the Institute’s Scientific Council to shortlist the winners and the award ceremony is arranged to coincide with the societies’ annual congress or any other visible event with national or regional outreach.
+Every year, prizes worth €10,000 are awarded to young clinicians or biologists with less than 15 years’ postdoctoral experience, who contributed to significant advances in public health priority areas.
+The candidates are spotted by local societies partnering with the Institute and its subsidiaries.
+These societies collaborate with the Institut Mérieux Scientific Council to shortlist the winners.
+The prize is given during the societies’ annual congress or any other visible event with national or regional outreach.

 Since inception of the Young Investigators Awards program in 2012, nearly 90 young recipients have been honored around the world.